-How do I plan in the medium- and long-term using the Geometry, Measurement and Statistics 4 teaching programme?
+How do I plan in the long- and mediumterm using the Geometry, Measurement and Statistics 6 teaching programme?

 The plan-teach-review cycle applies to Numicon, just as it applies to all effective mathematics teaching.
 Four important features of Numicon support this cycle.